SoCalledChristian/socalledchristian.github.io/cheat-sheets/two-pauls.md

 title: One Lord, One Faith, Two Pauls
 ---

 Who's your favorite apostle?
 If you said Paul, then *which* Paul is your favorite?
-The one in Acts, or the one who wrote the letters?
+The one in the Book of Acts, or the one who wrote the letters?
 If that follow-up question doesn't make sense, then consider these others:

-- Is the book of Acts mostly a rehash of Paul's letters?
+- Is Acts mostly a rehash of Paul's letters?
   - Point 1

 - How strong was the friendship between Paul and Peter?
   - Acts (and Christian lore) portrays Paul and Peter as the primary apostles who carried the gospel message to the ends of the earth.
 Certainly they *had* to have been lifelong friends, right?
   - 2 Peter 3:14-16 implies the same thing
   -  However, Paul told a much different story in his letter to the Galatians.
-In it he tells of publicly opposing Peter in front of the church in Antioch about his stance on eating with Gentiles.
+In it he tells of publicly rebuking Peter in front of the church in Antioch about his stance on eating with Gentiles.
+Paul accused him of being a hypocrite and self-condemned.
+Interestingly, this incident is entirely absent in Acts.

 - Did the other apostles look to Paul as their new leader?
   - Point 1